The common problem

 Instead of going after gmail.com, its easier for attackers to include other names or keywords and register those domains.
 E.g.

 We cannot use Certificate Transparency Alerts (ct-alerts) unless the attackers have registered for SSL certificates.
 Some attackers may choose not to implement SSL inorder to not trigger ct-alerts.
 Our trusted customers even asked us (Netscylla) if we could improve on our detection and response times, by triggering on the registration of actual domain names, or rather specific keyword’s (E.g. their brands, their corporation names, etc).

 Netscylla’s solution to the problem is to ‘mine’, the Whois registrars for the organisation’s name(s) update /record change information.
 Now we said it was tricky… But the cost of scraping and maintaining these records quickly accelerated, we then found that some private organisations based out of USA were also solving the same problem, and were slightly ahead in terms of scalability and backing.
 Therefore we abandoned our costly functions for a more economical use of using their fully featured apis.

 docker run -p 5000:5000 whois

 For python, use pip to install the required modules, save the api key as an enviroment variable, and use flask to serve the application

 python3 -m venv .venv source .venv/bin/activate pip install -r requirements.txt flask run --host 0.0.0.0

 Example 1 - example keyword

 Netscylla or its staff cannot be held responsible for any abuse relating from this blog post.
-This post is to raise awareness in network mapping publicly accessible infrasture linked to specific organisations or keyword patterns.
+This post is to raise awareness in threat hunting and brand-abuse alerting to help aid specific organisations in defending their perimeter or brand based on keyword patterns.
 REMEMBER: It is illegal to attempt unauthorised access on any system you do not personally own, unless you have explicit permission in writing from the system owner!